Cqre-Digital-Academy/rampart/README.md

-# Basam Construction Website
+# Rampart Construction Website

-A modern, responsive landing page for Basam Construction - a construction and real estate development company based in Abuja, Nigeria.
+A modern, responsive landing page for Rampart Construction - a construction and real estate development company based in Abuja, Nigeria.

 ## Project Overview

-This landing page showcases Basam Construction's services, projects, and company information.
+This landing page showcases Rampart Construction's services, projects, and company information.
 The website features a clean, professional design that highlights their expertise in construction, project management, real estate development, and consultancy services.

 ## Features